 The other downside of buying from a foreign factory is the customer service support is not very strong.
 With a retailer between you and the factory, the customer service experience is a lot better for the customer because that retailer has a reputation to uphold.
 The out-of-country factory has less direct stake in keeping you happy so it's up to Wish to communicate between the customer and the factory.
 This can lead to a lot of frustration from customers.

-Making Returns to Wish
+Making Returns on Wish.com

 If you do get an item that differs from the item you ordered, is it possible to return the item to Wish for a refund?
 Yes, returns are possible, but they are not very easy.